AzureIoTGBB/iot-academy/Month_3/Day_1/README.md

 # Internet of Things - Microsoft Defender for IoT  HOL

-Before starting this Lab make sure you completed the steps specified in the [Installation & Setup](./DeploySensorV22/Modules/Module-1-Setting-up-the-environment.md) file in this repository.

 ## Architecture Diagram ##

 During this workshop we will be focusing on setting up our Microsoft Defender for IoT sensors, for online alerts and also for offline scenarios.